Grouse Mountain is Vancouver’s number one tourist attraction.

 The Eye of the Wind is the world’s first and only wind turbine in a high-altitude location.

-What’s even more amazing though is its glass viewPOD viewing deck.
+But what’s even more amazing is its glass viewPOD viewing deck.

-Here you’ll take in 360 degree panoramic views of Vancouver from just 3 metres below the rotating blades of a turbine – with a lesson on the importance of renewable energy.
+Here you’ll take in 360 degree panoramic views of Metro Vancouver, the Pacific Ocean and the Coast Mountains from just 3 metres below the rotating blades of a turbine – with a lesson on the importance of renewable energy.

-Tickets can be booked at the Eye of the Wind web page.
+Tickets can be booked at the Grouse Mountain Eye of the Wind web page.

-Are you an adrenaline junkie?
-Then get your fix at Grouse’s mountain-top zipline adventure.
+Are you an adrenaline junkie who’d like to breath in the crisp mountain air?
+Then you can get your fix at Grouse’s mountain-top zipline adventure.

 Grouse Mountain has a dual line five line zipline circuit connecting itself with neighbouring Dam Mountain.